Cleaning out your home? How to keep your junk out of the landfill.

 4. Take care with hazardous household waste

-Paint, pesticides, motor oil, cleaning products — many household items are toxic, corrosive or flammable.
+Paint, pesticides, motor oil, cleaning products: Many household items like these are toxic, corrosive or flammable.
 First, try to give away anything you don’t need.
-(See Give it away, above.)
+(See above.)

 Finally, check with your local sanitation department for rules and regulations for disposing of hazardous household waste.
 Many host disposal events or offer drop-off sites where you can get rid of hazardous waste safely.